Learning to Separate Noise from Direction

 “Is this direction — or just noise?”

 If it creates confusion, pause.
-If it brings clarity, move.
+If it brings clarity, move forward.

 _edited.png)